 Use Specific Keyphrases

 The length of the keyphrase matters.
 A targeted keyphrase that consists of three or four words is more specific than a single keyword.
-With a keyprase it’s a lot easier to get a good SEO ranking, as well as to attract targeted visitors who will be more likely to answer your call to action.
-A search query for the keyword ‘shoe’ will produce many, many, many results.
-But a search for ‘buy cheap tennis shoes for women’ much fewer.
+With a keyprase it’s easier to get a good SEO ranking, as well as to attract targeted visitors who will be more likely to answer your call to action.
+A search query for the keyword ‘shoe’ will produce many results.
+But a search for ‘buy cheap tennis shoes for women’ — much fewer.

-In conclusion, optimize every Web page for a unique keyphrase, but make sure that all keyphrases you use are related and preferably share one or two keywords.
+In conclusion, optimize every Web page for a unique keyphrase, but make sure that all the keyphrases you use are related and share one or two keywords.
 Do this and your SEO will improve considerably.